PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 - the TEXT_MESSAGE (a message containing text as data).

 Upon reception the I2C slave device, the M5Echo, will be check for correct addressing, msgType and contents.
 In the case of a text message, the M5Echo will translate the received text into morse code, then produces the morse code audio through its loudspeaker.
-In this moment there are four types of commands for the M5Echo:
+In this moment there are the following types of commands for the M5Echo:

 ```
   d) CMD_DO_NOTHING; (in this moment serving as a base value (200) to calculate an index to the list of commands);